- Three days for three festivals:

 After the fireworks, your private coach will take you to Hoshino Resort Aomoriya, a truly wonderful hotel set next to a peaceful lake, and kept in traditional Japanese style.
 It also has its own hot spring – the perfect way to relax after a busy day of festivities!

-Meal Breakfast Lunch Dinner Accommodation Hoshino Resort Aomoriya or similar
+Meal Breakfast Lunch Dinner Hotel Hoshino Resort Aomoriya or similar

 DAY 3｜SENDAI TANABATA FESTIVAL